google/applied-machine-learning-intensive/v2/05_deep_learning/03_autoencoders/slides.md

 # Your Turn!

 <!--
 Now it is your turn.
-In this lab, we will walk through examples of using an autoencoder for compression and for removing static.
+In this lab we will walk through examples of using an autoencoder for compression and for removing static.
 For an exercise we'll remove a watermark from a video.
 -->